 The research papers are lengthy and written in highly specialised language.
 They can be daunting to read for non-medical people, or overwhelming if you just want to get a quick overview.

-To address this here we are providing 'lay' summaries of some of our most important publications.
+To address this here we are providing 'lay' summaries of some of our important publications.
 These are aimed at the general public and health professionals who are not specialists in melanoma.

 Rechallenge with BRAF-directed treatment in metastatic melanoma: A multi-institutional retrospective study